Michaelcrem/Mortgage-Calculator/README.md

 * The second range slider obtains the user input of the downpayment.
 Same as the first range slider, sliding it to the right will obtain a greater number and left for a smaller number.
 From there, both of the element values from both range sliders are used together to get the value of the loan where the input of the second range slider (downpayment input) is subtracted from the first range slider (total home price).

-* Once the loan price is obtained, the value is used in a mathmatical algorithm used to calculate the monthly mortage payments.
+* Once the loan price is obtained, the value is used in a mathmatical algorithm to calculate the monthly mortage payments.
 Data used concurrently with the loan amount to calculate the monthly mortage payment consist of:
     * 5 percent interest rate
     * 15 or 30 year loan options
     * the average U.S. mill rate (.008) (used to calculate property tax)